Can you go solar with a low credit score?

 The best solar loan option for you will depend on where you live and your specific financial situation.
 Just like selecting your solar equipment, soliciting various solar loan options is the best way to see what's available.

 Make sure you ask questions to confirm any solar loan fees, check out any reviews available to ensure your lender has a solid reputation, and review the details on your payments over the lifetime of your loan.
 Working with a trusted installer and lender is a great way to ensure you're comfortable with your decision.
+If you want unbiased guidance on how to pay for your solar panels, you can schedule a call with an EnergySage Energy Advisor for free.

 Want to see who offers solar financing near you?
 Search for lenders in your area.